wangfeng70117/Gaussian-Extracting/README.md

 https://github.com/user-attachments/assets/bf2ad407-b8cc-4035-b863-8a007686dc64

 # Dataset
+The original datasets such as LERF, MIP-NERF, and LLFF can be downloaded from [LLFF, Mip-NeRF-360](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1), [LERF](https://drive.google.com/drive/folders/1vh0mSl7v29yaGsxleadcj-LCZOE_WEWB).
+These data sets are public data sets for the field of 3D reconstruction.
 For evaluating the segmentation quality and reconstruction quality in the paper, you can refer to [the dataset documentation](doc/dataset.md).

 # Config & Running